Antique Hanging Scroll: Water-Moon Avalokiteśhvara (Guanyin) | KAKEJIKU Buddist Masterpiece

 Dimensions: Overall - 22-0" x 77-0"; Image - 16-5/8" x 44-3/4"

 Condition: Very Good Condition, "as is" and commensurate with age.
-The image itself is in excellent condition while the decorative trimming/boarders are worn and in some cases missing.
-The brocade framing the drawing is in like-new condition with minimal wear.
+The image itself is in excellent condition.
+The brocade framing the drawing is in like-new condition and commencerate with age.
 Overall it is a beautiful and elegant piece of artwork in scroll form.

 NOTE: Historical information related to scrolls of this type received from the Fukuoka Art Museum - During the 1594-1604 invasion, the Japanese captured and enslaved tens of thousands of Korean farmers and artisans, and took them back to Japan.
 It must have been evident fairly early in the campaign that Japan was not going to conquer Korea.
 Rather than have all of the war efforts wasted since the Japanese were not able to conquer Korea, the Japanese began to capture and enslave Koreans who might be useful to Japan.
 Scholars and artisans such as potters and metalworkers were particularly prized.
 The most visible influence these enslaved Koreans had in Japan, however, was on Japanese ceramic styles.
 Between the examples of looted ceramics taken from Korea, and skilled potters brought back to Japan, Korean styles and techniques had an important impact on the Japanese arts.